vitaly-t/pg-promise/README.md

 }
 ```

 Notification happens right after the query execution.
-And if the notification handler throws
+And if the handler throws
 an error, it will be silenced by the library.

-The function receives the following parameters:
+Parameters received by the function:
 * `err` - error message as reported by the [PG] library;
 * `client` - object from the [PG] library that represents the connection;
 * `query` - query that was executed;
 * `params` - query parameters (only when `pgFormatting` is set to be `true`).

 Please note, that should you set property `pgFormatting` to be `true`, the library no longer formats
-the queries, and the `query` arrives pre-formatted, with parameters passed in `params`.
+the queries, and `query` arrives pre-formatted, with formatting parameters passed in `params`.
 This also means that formatting-related errors are possible even prior to the query execution when
 relying on [PG] query formatting.
 If you do not use `pgFormatting`, this notification will never be
 caused by a query-formatting issue, because this library would throw an error prior to executing the query.